spot-me-bro/spot-me-bro.github.io/index.md

 ## Overview

-spot-me-bro is a platform designed to help students find gym partners based on their fitness level, experience, and goals.
-Whether you’re a beginner looking for guidance or an advanced gym-goer looking for a partner to push you to your limits, spot-me-bro aims to make your workout experience more engaging and productive. spot-me-bro is a platform designed to help students find gym partners based on their fitness level, experience, and goals.
-Whether you’re a beginner looking for guidance or an advanced gym-goer looking for a partner to push you to your limits, spot-me-bro aims to make your workout experience more engaging and productive.
+SpotMeBro is a platform designed to help students find gym partners based on their fitness level, experience, and goals.
+Whether you’re a beginner looking for guidance or an advanced gym-goer looking for a partner to push you to your limits, SpotMeBro aims to make your workout experience more engaging and productive.
+SpotMeBro is a platform designed to help students find gym partners based on their fitness level, experience, and goals.
+Whether you’re a beginner looking for guidance or an advanced gym-goer looking for a partner to push you to your limits, SpotMeBro aims to make your workout experience more engaging and productive.

 ### Key Features